Krein signatures of transfer operators for half-space topological insulators: Time-reversal symmetry as Real structure

 Let us now suppose that the internal degrees of freedom decompose as $L=rR$ where $r=2s+1$ results from a spin $s\in\NM/2$ of the particles.
 Let $s^x$ and $s^z$ be real, and $s^y$ a purely imaginary $r\times r$ matrices representing the Lie algebra $\mbox{\rm su}(2)$.
 Then set

 Hence $\IS$ is a real unitary and the spectral theory of the spins implies that $\IS^2=(-1)^{2s}\one$.
-The time reversal operator on the Hilbert spaces $\Hh$ and $\widehat{\Hh}$ is then given by complex conjugation followed by $\IS$.
-The Hamiltonian $H$ has time reversal symmetry (TRS) if
+The time-reversal operator on the Hilbert spaces $\Hh$ and $\widehat{\Hh}$ is then given by complex conjugation $\Cc$ followed by $\IS$.
+The Hamiltonian $H$ has time-reversal symmetry (TRS) if